robbiewilcox76/Malloc_Proj/README.txt

   after the current chunk which will contain the remaining memory.
 Then we add sizeof(short) to the chunk pointer to ensure it points to the payload of the chunk.

 myfree() implementation:
+  First we check if the pointer passed to free() contains a valid address within the memory array and if it correctly points to a chunk's metadata after subtracting sizeof(short) from it.
+  Then we check if the metadata of the chunk is a positive value because that would mean it is a free chunk.
+  If any of that is true, we print the appropriate error message and exit the function.
+  If not, then we make the metadata value of the appropriate chunk positive to indicate that it is free Then we iterate through each chunk of the memory array checking for adjacent free chunks.
+  Whenever we find adjacent free chunks, we coalesce them by adding the value of the second chunk's metadata plus sizeof(short) (to account for metadata) to the first chunk's metadata.
+We do this until we have iterated through every chunk of memory, coalescing any adjacent free chunks that we find.

 Test Plan: